-Fashion Show in December-Mrs. A. J. Wilson Philanthropic Work.
+Fashion Show in December-Mrs. A. J. Wilson Heads Philanthropic Work.

-Miss Agnes Repplier will speak on the subject, "What It Means to be Civilized," at the meeting of the Women's Club, Monday, Nov.
-3, 2 p. m., at the Forest Hills Inn. library day at the club and it is appropriate that this famous author and essayist should be the speaker.
+Miss Agnes Repplier will speak on the subject, "What It Means to be Civilized," at the meeting of the Women's Club, Means to be Civilized," at the meeting of the World Monday, Nov.
+3, 2 p. m., at the Forest Hills Inn.
+This is library day at the club and it is appropriate that this famous library day at the club and it is appropriate.
+There will be a author and essayist should be the speaker.
 There will be a surprise feature for the meeting.
+Also Frederick Wheeler, surprise feature for the meeting.
 Also Frederick Wheeler, a baritone, whose voice is rich and well trained, will sing two groups of songs.
 Mr. Wheeler sang at the Inn last Sunday night to a delighted audience.

-Mrs. Augustine J. Wilson has accepted the chairmanship of

-the philanthropic chapter and plans to concentrate the work in an effort to help the Jamaica Day Nursery, a most deserving institution.
+Mrs. Augustine J. Wilson has accepted the chairmanship of the philanthropic chapter and plans to concentrate the work in an effort to help the Jamaica Day Nursery, a most deserving institution.
 The philanthropic chapter will meet at Mrs. Wilson's home 80 Ascan Avenue, Nov.
 19, 3 p. m.

-Mrs. William A. Hume, chairman of the civic committee, announces that Mrs. E. H. Pierce will be chairman of the school work of the committee, in the place of Mrs. Virgil Miller and that Mrs. Otto L. Grever will be chairman of food store in-
+Mrs. William A. Hume, chairman of the civic committee, announces that Mrs. E. H. Pierce will be chairman of the school work of the committee, in the place of Mrs. Virgil Miller and work of the committee, in the place of Mrs. Virgil Miller and that Mrs. Otto L. Grever will be chairman of food store inspection.